confetti-framework/docs/docs/docs/the-basics/routing.md

 user := request.Make("user").(model.User)
 ```

-> The callback ensures that the user is received from the database when you need it.
+> The callback ensures that the user is only received from the database when you need it.
 This can be nice if you first want to validate the request before accessing the database.

 ## Named Routes